pschatzmann/arduino-audiokit/README.md

 ## Supported Devices / Processors

 The examples have been tested with a AI Thinker v2.2.
 I do not own any other AudioKit devices, so I can't guarantee that they work properly.
 I also made sure that the code is compiling on other processors, but I did not perform any tests.
-Please note that because I2S is not standardized in Arduino, you need to take care of the I2S initialization  and processing yourself on other processors.
+Please note that because I2S is not standardized in Arduino, you need to take care of the I2S initialization  and processing yourself on non ESP32 boards.